Pap Smear

 Pap smear is a screening test for cervical cancer.
 It tests for the presence of pre-cancerous or cancerous cells on your cervix.

-It is recommended that women get regular pap smears every two to three years starting at the age of 20, following 2 consecutive years of normal pap smears 1 year apart.
+All women, especially those who are married or have been sexually active, are advised to get regular pap smears, at least once every 3 years starting at the age of 21, following 2 consecutive years of normal pap smears 1 year apart.

 Some women may be at increased risk for cancer or infection and need more frequent tests, e.g. if they are: